elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 It’s important that the agent is started before you require **any** other modules in your Node.js application - i.e. before express, http, etc.

-The more straightforward way to get the SDK started is by using the `--require` Node.js [CLI option](https://nodejs.org/api/cli.html#-r---require-module).
+The preferred way to get the SDK started is by using the `--require` Node.js [CLI option](https://nodejs.org/api/cli.html#-r---require-module).

 ```sh